netdata/netdata/docs/guides/monitor/anomaly-detection.md

 anomalies: yes
 ```

-Restart the Agent with `service netdata restart` to start up the anomalies collector.
-By default, the model training
+[Restart the Agent](/docs/configure/start-stop-restart.md) with `sudo systemctl restart netdata` to start up the
-process runs every 30 minutes, and uses the previous 4 hours of metrics to establish a baseline for health and
+anomalies collector.
+By default, the model training process runs every 30 minutes, and uses the previous 4 hours of
-performance across the default charts to include.
+metrics to establish a baseline for health and performance across the default charts to include.

 ## Configure the anomalies collector